michbur/AmpGram/README.md

 ```
 Unix/macOS: curl
 ------------------------

-Function that installs AmpGramModel uses devtools library dependent on curl.
+The curl library is one of the dependencies of the AmpGram package and requires additional, non-R software.
 If you encounter an error concerning curl, please follow instructions below to install curl (adapted from https://github.com/jeroen/curl).

 Binary packages for OS-X or Windows can be installed directly from CRAN: